 Hospice Dashboards for Today’s Agency

-We’ve worked with some of the most amazing hospice programs all over the country and most of the major Patient Management Systems.
+We’ve worked with some of the most amazing hospice programs all over the country and most of the major EMR or Patient Management Systems.
 One of my ongoing pet peeves is the standard ‘canned’ reports that come out of most patient management systems.
 Not to mention sometimes abysmal financial reports!
 (See our Financial Statement Services)

 But with so much data and so little information, how can leaders make effective decisions?
 I’ve had conversations with multiple CEOs along the lines of: